 circulation and value; material and visual culture; photography; gender and Islam

 Beth Buggenhagen writes about visual culture, value, gender, and Islam in contemporary West Africa.
 Her scholarly work emerges from her long-term ethnographic research in Senegal since the early 1990s.
-She has traced the global trade networks of Senegalese Muslims and the transmission of enduring social value through gifts of cloth and religious offerings highlighting women's participation in these gobal networks.
-She is the author of Muslim Families in Global Senegal, published by Indiana University Press (2012), an open access edited volume with Anne Maria Makhulu and Stephen Jackson through which she has made her work freely available to scholars on the African continent, Hard Work, Hard Times.
+She has traced the global trade networks of Senegalese Muslims by focusing on the transmission of enduring social value through gifts of cloth in family ceremonies and religious offerings to Muslim clergy.
+She is the author of Muslim Families in Global Senegal, published by Indiana University Press (2012), an open access edited volume with Anne Maria Makhulu and Stephen Jackson, Hard Work, Hard Times.
 Global Volatility and African Subjectivities, published by the University of California Press (2010), and numerous journal articles.
-Her work was awarded a research grant from The Wenner Gren Foundation for Anthropological Research and a National Endowment for the Humanities Summer Stipend.
+Her work was awarded a research grant from the Wenner Gren Foundation for Anthropological Research and a National Endowment for the Humanities Summer Stipend.

 Anne-Maria Makhulu, Beth Buggenhagen, Stephen Jackson